Boeing Plant 2 Contacts

 When the Lower Duwamish Waterway became a Superfund site, several “hot spot” areas of sediment contamination were targeted for cleanup before the larger Superfund cleanup.
 Boeing Plant 2 is one of these hot spot cleanups.
 Three other hot spot cleanups are nearby: Jorgensen Forge to the south and Terminal 117 across the waterway.
 Slip 4 to the north, was cleaned up in 2012.

 In August 2011, EPA released a Final Decision and Response to Comments for the cleanup of the sediments and shoreline at Boeing Plant 2.
 Boeing began implementation of the sediment cleanup in January 2013.
 Sediment cleanup will continue during the approved fish window of August 1 – February 15, ending in 2015.
-Cleanup options for the rest of the Plant 2 site (the Plant 2 uplands area) will be issued in a Statement of Basis document in 2014.
+Cleanup options for the rest of the Plant 2 site (the Plant 2 uplands area) are anticipated to be issued in a Statement of Basis document in late 2014 or early 2015.

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.